On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

 \textbf{For ResNet/ResNext subjects, the Mobile-Edge, Edge-Cloud, and Mobile-Cloud strategies show 2.85x, 1.65, and 1.36 lower average median latency, respectively compared to the Cloud Identity deployment strategy.
 In contrast, in the case of FCN/DUC subjects, they show a 3.84x, 49.98x, and 52.14x higher average median inference latency.}

-For ResNet/ResNext subjects, the Mobile-Edge, Edge-Cloud, and Mobile-Cloud Partitioning strategies achieve a speedup of 2.18x to 3.52x, 1.58x to 1.73x, and 1.25x to 1.48x, respectively, compared to the Cloud Identity Deployment strategy, as illustrated in Figure~\ref{rq4_graph}, along with medium to large effect sizes (Table~\ref{rq4_Partition_vs_Identity_statistical_results}).
-The lower intermediate data size (6.12 Mb) in comparison to the input data size (8 to 60 Mb) of these two subjects speeds up their transmission across the MEC tiers for the 3 multi-tier partitioning strategies.
-It suggests that Partitioning strategies can be a better alternative than cloud deployment for subjects having intermediate data sizes lower than the input data.
+For ResNet/ResNext subjects, the Mobile-Edge, Edge-Cloud, and Mobile-Cloud Partitioned strategies achieve a speedup of 2.18x to 3.52x, 1.58x to 1.73x, and 1.25x to 1.48x, respectively, compared to the Cloud Identity deployment strategy, as illustrated in Figure~\ref{rq4_graph}, along with medium to large effect sizes (Table~\ref{rq4_Partition_vs_Identity_statistical_results}).
+The lower intermediate data size (6.12 Mb) in comparison to the input data size (8 to 60 Mb) of these two subjects speeds up their transmission across the Mobile, Edge, and Cloud tiers for the 3 Multi-tier Partitioned strategies.
+It suggests that Partitioned strategies can be a better alternative than Cloud deployment for subjects having intermediate data sizes lower than the input data.